WHO IS SHE?

 During the summer of 1960 I traveled throughout Mexico with a high school buddy of mine.
 Before leaving we shopped around for a suitable vehicle eventually finding a used 1951 six-cylinder Chevy panel truck that was in pretty good shape for a pretty good price.
 Over a period of a few months the two of us outfitted it like a camper with fold down bunks, table, sink, stove, and portable toilet.
 We got a bunch of new fanbelts, radiator hoses, inner tubes and tools, then, early one Saturday morning we crossed into Mexico at the Tijuana border with no idea how long we were going to be gone.

-Not long after we returned from Mexico my buddy moved from the beach community we both lived in to the one just north of us called Hermosa Beach, eventually buying a hardware store there, the same hardware store he had worked for part time while in high school.
+Not long after we returned from Mexico my buddy moved from the beach community we both lived in before we left for Mexico to the beach community just north of us called Hermosa, eventually buying a hardware store there, the same hardware store he had worked for part time while in high school.
 In January of 1961, four months or so after we returned from Mexico, without me even realizing he knew a girl of such high ranking stature, he got married, eventually becoming a distinguished member of the community.
 As he was becoming more and more distinguished I was doing other things.

-On May 1, 1960, Brenda Allen, a friend of my stepmother got married.
-Three short months later, in September 1960, her husband, Robert H. Cash, reportedly a former U.S. Navy pilot, filed for divorce.
-The next year, during the Spring of 1961, from about the middle of March 1961 to sometime in the next month, i.e., April, Allen was in court in Los Angeles on-and-off related in some aspect to finalizing that divorce.
-At some undisclosed point in time during those court proceedings Brenda, knowing there was a connection between my stepmother and Johnny Roselli because the last time she and I crossed paths was through that connection, had a letter hand passed to him in Las Vegas asking if he knew how to get in touch with me.
+On May 1, 1960, one month before my buddy and I left for Mexico, a long time friend of my stepmother, a woman infamous in her own right named Brenda Allen, but going by the name Marie Brooks, got married.
+Three short months later, in September 1960, her husband, Robert H. Cash, reportedly a former U.S. Navy pilot, because of her nearly pre-ordained infamy, and of which he claimed he was totally unaware of, filed for divorce.
+Starting during the Spring of the next year, from roughly around the middle of March 1961 to sometime into the next month, i.e., April, Allen was in court in Los Angeles on-and-off related in some aspect to finalizing that divorce.
+At some undisclosed point in time during those court proceedings Brenda, knowing there was a connection between me, my stepmother, and Johnny Roselli --- because the last time she and I crossed paths was through that connection --- had a letter hand passed to him in Las Vegas asking if he knew how to get in touch with me.
 The letter contained a business card from a lawyer and a note asking me to contact her.

-On the weekend of April 29th and 30th 1961, unrelated to any of the above Brenda Allen stuff, I was in Las Vegas.
-On Monday May 1st I visited Hoover Dam for a few hours then drove south for a little casino action and other possible extra curricular activities in the El Rey Club located in the little speed trap town of Searchlight.
+On the weekend of April 29th and 30th 1961, unrelated to any of the above Brenda Allen stuff, but made more clearly in Of Cobras, Scarabs, Maseratis and Zen, I was in Las Vegas.
+On Monday May 1st I visited Hoover Dam for a few hours then drove south for a little casino action and other possible extra curricular activities in the El Rey Club located about 40 miles south of the dam in the little speed trap town of Searchlight.
 Roselli had one of his gorillas deliver the letter, which had been opened, through to me on the 1st while I was in Searchlight.
 A couple of days later I called the lawyer who told me Brenda had left a message for me.

 Over the phone the lawyer said the message asks that I meet her outside her old place in Long Beach on Wednesday the 19th at 10:00 AM.
 Well, the 19th fell on Wednesday in April alright, but I didn't get the letter until May 1st, so, as it was, I wasn't in a position to call the lawyer until after May 1st.
 I presume Brenda got the letter to Roselli sometime before the 19th, apparently thinking I would get it right away.
 However, while looking at the calendar I noticed that July has the exact same dates for the exact same days, meaning that in July the 19th also fell on a Wednesday.
 So, although it wasn't likely, not knowing what Brenda was thinking of or up to, just as a precaution I went to her old address on East Ocean Avenue in Long Beach on Wednesday the 19th, but after waiting over two hours beyond the designated meeting time she never showed.

-Six months before, in January 1961, Erin Joanne O'Brien sued for divorce from her then husband of ten years.
-By the start of the summer of 1961, she and her husband, if not fully separated, for all practical purposes were, and apparently had been separated on-and-off over a period of time, although their divorce wasn't actually finalized until January 1963.
+Six months before, in January 1961, Erin Joanne O'Brien sued for divorce from her then husband.
+By the start of the summer of 1961, she and her husband, if not fully separated, for all practical purposes were, and apparently had been separated on-and-off over a period of time, although their divorce wasn't actually finalized for whatever reason until January 1963.